grafana/plugin-tools/docusaurus/docs/backend.md

 title: Backend
 ---

-The preferred language for developing backend components of a Grafana plugin is [Go](https://go.dev/).
+Develop backend components for a Grafana plugin in [Go](https://go.dev/).
 The following commands are frequently used to manage Go during plugin development:

 ## Update the Go SDK